brandur/sorg/content/nanoglyphs/034-cloud-sqlite.md

 A few thoughts:

 * The elephant in the room is write contention.
-SQLite has a [well-designed concurrency model](https://www.sqlite.org/lockingv3.html), but at the end of the day, when a large number of workers are trying to cooperate, it's at a _massive_ disadvantage compared to an in-memory system like Postgres that can coordinate concurrent operations far more easily.
+SQLite has a [well-designed concurrency model](https://www.sqlite.org/lockingv3.html), but at the end of the day, when a large number of workers are trying to cooperate, it's at a massive disadvantage compared to an in-memory system like Postgres that can coordinate concurrent operations far more easily.

     This is made somewhat worse by just how important the database is to most applications.
 I've yet to see a large-scale operation where the database isn't just the bottleneck, it's the most critical bottleneck _by far_, like orders of magnitude.
 Application processes tend to be trivially parallelizable compared to figuring out what to do with a hot DB.

 * Backwards compatibility has tradeoffs.
 To maximize compatibility, SQLite only stores five types of values: `NULL`, integers, floats, text, and raw blobs.
 So for example,  although it has good support for JSON, that JSON is always stored as text.
 Compare this Postgres, which stores JSON as [preparsed `jsonb`](https://www.postgresql.org/docs/current/datatype-json.html).
 The storage limitations also mean you're giving up native support for a lot of other data types: datetimes, UUIDs, arrays, ranges, etc.

 * The replication story for one of these SQLite-based systems compared to Postgres isn't _that_ different.
 In a cloud Postgres set up, something like [WAL-G](https://github.com/wal-g/wal-g) is used to send WAL archives to a durable blob store.
 Local processes in other regions ingest WAL and make copies available there with minimal latency.
-This only starts to break down when there's massive WAL scale to send over large geographic distances, which SQLite isn't going to have any easier of a time with.
+This only starts to break down when there's massive WAL scale to send over large distances, which SQLite isn't going to have any easier of a time with.

 A hallmark of branches of technology with incredibly bold claims which ended up far middling than their purveyors intended (Hypermedia APIs, serverless functions-as-a-service like AWS Lambda, dare I say Web3) is that ambitious goals were proclaimed, but never demonstrated much potential in the real world.
 A technology is never _disproven_ -- instead, it starts to lose its time in the limelight, and ever so slowly, fizzles out.